cristivalea/root-cause-analysis/docs/06-reasoning-and-execution.md

     observed_patterns: list[str]
     hypotheses: list[Hypothesis]
     not_checked: list[str]
+    suggested_workaround: str | None
+    change_likely_required: bool
 ```

 The confidence is not in this schema on purpose.
 The model does not get to state it.

+The last two fields are suggestions about what should happen next, and nothing more.
+The
+application does not apply a workaround and does not open a change.
+It writes down what a
+person should consider, and a person decides.

 **2. The citations.** Every evidence id in the answer must exist in the evidence ledger.
 A
 hypothesis that cites something which was never found is refused.
 This is a plain